 When I showed it to my father, he said it had the same mood as every presso/pub in Hungary did in his youth.

-Nowadays it’s the stamping ground of dating couples, snob hipsters, artists and the old guys who plays board games.
-And it has a good breakfast too.
+Nowadays it’s the stamping ground of dating couples, snob hipsters, artists and old guys who play board games.
+And it has good breakfast too.

 Very important: the closing time is not a joke: they close the doors at 22:00.